 Fun Facts about Fireflies

-~Fireflies of two different species will flash in different patterns.
+- Fireflies of different species flash in different patterns.

-~Not all species are capable of lighting up.
-Instead, they use pheromones to attract mates.
+- Not all species are capable of lighting up.
+Instead, some use pheromones to attract mates.

-~ When fireflies are attacked, they shed drops of blood.
-The blood contains chemicals that create the bitter taste and poison.
+- When fireflies are attacked, they shed drops of blood.
+The blood contains poisonous chemicals that create a bitter taste.
 Most animals have learned this and avoid munching on fireflies.